8/4/15 Topps Baseball Card Of The Day: 2009 Topps #116 Omar Infante, Braves

 AFTER THIS CARD: Though sidelined half of both 2009 and 2010, Beltran nearly completed his seven-year Mets deal, but was traded to the Giants in '11.
 He's since spent two years with the Cardinals and Yankees apiece, adding to numbers many believe are Hall-of-Fame worthy.

-Carlos Beltran's Topps debut was "his" 1995 Traded Draft Pick; he's received a common every year since 2000.
+Carlos Beltran's Topps debut was "his" 1995 Traded Draft Pick; he's received a common every year since 2000 and also appeared in 2011 Update.

 9/21/15 Topps Baseball Card Of The Day: 1989 Topps #570 Tony Gwynn, Padres